Compaq Presario: MVx00 and FPx00 series

-MVx20, MVx30, and FPx20 series
+MVx20, CVx20, MVx30, and FPx20 series

-The MVX20 monitors were the third monitors made by Compaq for the Presario brand in 1999, designed for use with "Series 4" designed Presarios.
+The MVX20 and CVx20 monitors were the third monitors made by Compaq for the Presario brand in 1999, designed for use with "Series 4" designed Presarios.
 Like previous Presario monitors, these were designed to match with that generation of Presarios as they shared the same design cues.
-All monitors featured on-screen display digital controls as opposed to the six LED lights that indicated the type of control being used, which was only used on the MV500 monitor.
+With sizes ranging from 14 to 19 inches, all of the monitors featured on-screen display digital controls as opposed to the six LED lights that indicated the type of control being used, of which was only used on the MV500 monitor.
 As with previous Presario monitors, these monitors featured a built-in microphone within the monitor.
-These monitors also dropped the "Presario" name from the monitors, with only the words "Compaq" and "MVX20" being written on the monitors.
+These monitors also dropped the "Presario" name from the monitors, leaving only the Compaq branding and the model number on the monitors.

-In early 2000, the MVX30 monitors came to the market alongside other monitors of this generation with the release of a singular model, the MV730i.
-These monitors were similar to the MVX20 monitors but with a refreshed exterior design that shed most of its boxy-styled angular design from this generation of monitors in favor of a more curvature exterior.
-This change in design was only done on the front portion and stands of the monitor however, as its rear portion retained its angular box design.
+An exclusive set of monitors introduced during this generation was the MVX30 monitors, introduced in early 2000 with the release of a singular model, the MV730i.
+Offered in a singular size of 17 inches, it was similar to the MVX20 monitors except with a refreshed frontal design that shed most of its boxy-styled angular design from this generation of monitors in favor of a more curvature exterior.
+The monitor stands were also refreshed in the same design language as the front portion of the monitor, while the rear portion retained its angular box design found in previous monitors as well as other monitors in the lineup.
 An on-screen display with digital controls and a built-in microphone were standard, and featured silver accents on the microphone and power buttons.
-It was designed for use with the EZ2000 series of Presarios as it shares some design cues from the monitor it was made to go for.
-This monitor was the precursor to what would eventually become the MVX40, CVX35, and FSX40 monitors, as they all share the same design aesthetics.
+It was designed for use with the EZ2000 series of Presarios as it shares some design cues from the monitor it was made to go for, and served as a precursor to what would eventually become the MVX40, CVX35, and FSX40 monitors, as they shared the same design aesthetics.

-Flat panel LCD displays continued to be offered with this generation of monitors, designated with the letters FP.
+Flat panel displays continued to be offered with this generation of monitors, designated with the letters FP.
+Only one size was offered, a 17-inch LCD.